OpenGVLab/LLaMA-Adapter/README.md

 ---

+### Instruction 8:
-**Instruction**: Translate the sentence 'I have no mouth but I must scream' into Spanish.
+  Translate the sentence 'I have no mouth but I must scream' into Spanish.

-**LLaMA-Adapter**: No tengo boca pero tengo que gritar.
+* **LLaMA-Adapter**: No tengo boca pero tengo que gritar.

 <details><summary>OTHER METHODS</summary>

-**Alpaca-LoRA**: No tengo boca pero tengo que gritar.
+* **Alpaca-LoRA**: No tengo boca pero tengo que gritar.

-**Stanford Alpaca**: No tengo boca, pero debo gritar.
+* **Stanford Alpaca**: No tengo boca, pero debo gritar.

-**text-davinci-003**: No tengo boca pero debo gritar.
+* **text-davinci-003**: No tengo boca pero debo gritar.

 </details>

-#### More interesting examples
+## More interesting examples

+### Instruction 1:
-**Instruction**: Write an introduction for LLaMA-Adapter, a lightweight and simple adapter for large language model LLaMA.
+Write an introduction for LLaMA-Adapter, a lightweight and simple adapter for large language model LLaMA.

-**LLaMA-Adapter**: LLaMA-Adapter is a lightweight and simple adapter for large language models (LLaMA).
+* **LLaMA-Adapter**: LLaMA-Adapter is a lightweight and simple adapter for large language models (LLaMA).
 It is designed to be used as a drop-in replacement for the standard LLaMA adapter, and is designed to be faster, more efficient, and more flexible.
 It is capable of handling a variety of different input and output formats, and can be easily configured to adapt to different models and datasets.

 ---

+### Instruction 2:
-**Instruction**: Write a Python object detection inference program with Faster R-CNN algorithm.
+  Write a Python object detection inference program with Faster R-CNN algorithm.

-**LLaMA-Adapter**:
+* **LLaMA-Adapter**:

 ```python
 import numpy as np